hanszt/hzt-utils/README.md

     </dependency>
 ````

-See the tests in this project to see how the utilities can be used
+See the tests in the models of this project to see how the utilities can be used

 ---
 ### Versions